 Note: As the “Rule_E_Projects” content rule already exists, the content rule name will be appended by 1.

-- Storage: The storage attached to the server group during the server configuration gets mapped to the backup set.
+- Storage: The storage attached to the server group during the server configuration is mapped to the backup set.
 You can view the storage associated with the backup set under the Backup Configuration section on the Servers details page.

 - CloudCache: The existing CloudCache configuration is moved from the server group to an individual backup set.
 This includes the Cache Retention setting.